top of page

 The training at Hexagon Care is second to none.
 When I first started with the company, I didn’t have any qualifications, but I now have a Level 3 NVQ in Health & Social Care (Children & Young People) and Level 5 Diploma in Leadership & Management, along with hundreds of hours of valuable CPD training over the years.
 My learning style is learning ‘on the job’; I don’t like sitting in a classroom studying, and the support from Hexagon Care has allowed me to learn in my own way.

-managers have been with the company for 20 plus years, so to have that kind of knowledge at your fingertips is priceless.
+"Some of our managers have been with the company for 20+ years, so to have that kind of knowledge at your fingertips is priceless. "

 What are the most important attributes for a successful residential care manager?